Frequently Asked Questions from Media

 We suppose it depends on what you're looking for!
 Durham has a thriving dining and drinking scene, is the hub of regional entrepreneurship and technology, and is a leader in healthcare and research.
-Contact Veda Gilbert, PR Specialist, at email@example.com to learn what the locals are raving about.
+Contact Veda Gilbert, PR Manager, at firstname.lastname@example.org to learn what the locals are raving about.

 I need travel assistance and help setting up interviews in Durham.
 Can you help me?

 We would be happy to consider your travel assistance request and help put you in touch with our community members.
 Please contact Veda Gilbert, PR Manager at email@example.com for specific inquiries.
 If you are interested in traveling to Durham or seeking assistance, please start by filling out the appropriate form on the Media Request & Contact Us page.

 I need free high-resolution photos of Durham for my publication.
 Where can I find those?

 Free photos for print or web can be downloaded after easily setting up a free account through our online image library.
 These images can be used for the purpose of promoting or depicting Durham as a visitor destination.
 There are photos available in nearly every category, from skyline shots to food close-ups.
 If you don't find what you're looking for there, please contact firstname.lastname@example.org.

 I'm planning on filming in Durham.
 Are there locations I should consider, and do I need to get special permission or a permit?

 Durham is a picture perfect place with dozens of locations that are ideal for a film shoot.
 Filming in Durham is relatively easy and does not require permits unless streets will be blocked or special effects will be done.
 Gaining permission is recommended for filming on private property.
 Productions must register with the NC Film Office.
 Contact Cara Rousseau, VP of Marketing & Partnerships, with further questions by emailing her at email@example.com.